 If you’ve connected your refrigerator’s ice maker to one of your house’s water pipes, you probably know what a saddle valve is.
-A valve that pierces a pipe with a needle held in place with a clamp bolted onto the pipe.
+A valve that pierces a pipe with a needle held in place with a clamp tightened onto the pipe.
 Saddle valves are cheap and easy, but they are not reliable.
 They are prone to fail, either due to leaking or getting clogged with sediment.

 I had one in my house, which I installed years ago when I was young and foolish.
 It worked for several years, but eventually the refrigerator stopped making ice and dispensing water.
 Evidently, the saddle valve was partially blocked and the refrigerator’s valves, which open electrically to fill the ice maker and dispense cold water, couldn’t function with the lower pressure.